The Stages of Design Thinking Explained

 At the third stage of design thinking, ideas for solving problems begin coming to life.
 The company can organize ideation sessions where different players like UX researchers, UX designers, architectural designers, sales teams, engineers, etc. meet to find solutions to defined problems.
 The phase is an overlap of idea generation and evaluation.
 Team members suggest ideas that cross their minds, and the team leads note them irrespective of their quality or feasibility.

 After the brainstorming session, the team assembles to refine the ideas.
 At the evaluation stage, they discuss ideas based on their quality, feasibility and the ability to meet the specific objectives.
 During the ideation phase, consider all possible scenarios from the end-user perspective.
-The team develops schematic designs of how the final product will look like before it moves to prototype design.
-The best solutions move to the next stage of design.
+The team develops schematic designs of how the final product will look like.
+The best solution moves to the next stage of the design thinking stage.

 After the design team settles on a specific solution, they develop a replica of the final product.
 This is the stage where industrial design companies activate rapid prototyping.
 The prototype incorporates all the ideas forwarded from the third design stage.
 For an architectural design project, the prototype is a cardboard scale version of the actual design.
 With the advent of technology, companies can use digital models to communicate solutions.